grafbase/graphql-federation-benchmarks/REPORT.md

 | Apollo Router    | 221.3 | 302.6 | 358.4 | 371.8 | 448.9 | 567.5 |
 | Hive Gateway     | 210.8 | 399.3 | 569.2 | 592.4 | 751.6 | 792.2 |

+\*Hive router doesn't respect the authorization header and deduplicates requests.
+So the `hive-router` results are effectively not comparable.

 ## Resources

 ![Efficiency Chart](charts/long-lived-big-response-efficiency.svg)